tonyx/Sharpino/Sharpino.Lib/README.md

 Plus: I am planning to use the undoer in the future for the proper user level undo/redo feature.

 An example of the undoer for an aggregate is in the following module.
+Note: I try to avoid "undoer" that are meant to issue compensating events when two transactions are running in parallel and one fails and for any reason we decided to not use the cross aggregate transaction function in command handlers.
+The "undoers" are complex but still: they are in general not necessary (or if you want to suggest a way to simplify them it's fine).

 ```fsharp
 module CartCommands =